tcltk/tcllib/modules/snit/README.txt

   only those commands which have already been exported by the parent namespace at the time the type is defined.

-There are three incompatibilities between V2.0 and V1.x due to the use of [namespace ensemble]:
+There are four incompatibilities between V2.1 and V1.x:

 * Implicit naming of objects now only works if you set